top of page

 Because bootfitting is not a buzzword here

-Thirty years ago, the idea of properly fitting ski boots sounded strange to many people.
+Thirty years ago, properly fitting ski boots sounded strange to many people.

 Ski boots were mostly sold like products.
-You chose a size, chose a flex, chose a brand, tried them on, suffered a bit, and accepted that skiing hurt.
+You chose a size, chose a flex, tried them on, suffered a bit, and accepted that skiing hurt.

 A lot of “normal” in skiing was really just badly understood equipment.